 Sister Elmira P. Allard

 In 1811 Shaker missionaries got news of a religious revival underway in Sharon, Vermont.
 They immediately set out to make converts there.
 Henry and Polly Allard were initially receptive to the Shaker message, but soon they “cooled off and fell back to the world.”
 Although Elmira Allard was only a small child at the time, she particularly remembered the singing and dancing that accompanied the Shaker meetings held at her home.
-Three of Elmira’s older sisters were converted to Shakerism and followed the missionaries back to Enfield.
+Three of Elmira’s older sisters, Nancy, Betty, and Polly, were converted to Shakerism and followed the missionaries back to Enfield.
 Several years later, in 1819, Elmira and her brother Enoch went to visit them, determined to try the life at the gathering order.
 Over time a total of eight members of her immediate family joined the Shakers, including her mother Polly Allard, who was last to convert.

 Near the end of her long Shaker life, Elmira wrote her autobiography.
 Her account offers important reflections on Enfield’s formative years: